Quick Summary

 Automation in the deployment phase ensures that updates can be pushed to production frequently and without disruption.

-After deployment, the application enters the operating phase, which is continuously monitored and maintained to ensure smooth operation.
+Once deployed, the application enters the operate phase, where it is actively monitored and maintained to ensure stability, performance, and availability in the live environment.

 Key activities include:

-• Monitoring application performance using tools like Prometheus or Nagios.
+• Monitoring application performance using DevOps tools like Prometheus or Nagios.

 • Addressing performance issues and scaling the application based on user demand.